coderefinery/git-intro/content/browsing.md

 1. Start VS Code.
 1. If you don't have the default view (you already have a project open), go to File → New Window.
 1. Under "Start" on the screen, select "Clone Git Repository...".
+Alternatively navigate to the "Source Control" tab on the left sidebar and click on the "Clone Repository" button.
 1. Paste in this URL: `https://github.com/USER/recipe-book`, where `USER` is your username.
 You can copy this from the browser.
 1. Browse and select the folder in which you want to clone the